smoyergh/hse-ycsb/README_HSE.md

     $ cd hse-ycsb
     $ git checkout rA.B.C.D.E-hse

-Build YCSB with HSE as follows, which assumes HSE is installed in directory `/opt/hse`:
+Build YCSB with HSE as follows.

     $ HSE_JAR="/opt/hse/lib64/hsejni.jar"
     $ mvn install:install-file -Dfile="${HSE_JAR}" -DgroupId=test.org.hse -DartifactId=hse -Dversion=0.0 -Dpackaging=jar
     $ mvn -pl hse -am clean package

+> The path to `hsejni.jar` depends on both where you installed
+> HSE and your Linux distribution.
+You need to locate this file to
+> set `HSE_JAR` correctly.

 Extract the resulting tarball to a convenient directory.

-    $ tar xf ./hse/target/ycsb-hse-binding-0.17.0.tar.gz -C /tmp
+    $ tar xf ./hse/target/ycsb-hse-binding-0.17.0.tar.gz -C /opt/ycsb

 ## Configuring YCSB Options

 YCSB with HSE adds the following command-line parameters to `ycsb`.

-* `hse.kvdb_home` is the path to the KVDB home directory storing the YCSB data
+* `hse.kvdb_home` is the path to the KVDB home directory for use with YCSB

 ## YCSB Data Storage